MicrosoftDocs/quantum-docs-pr/articles/user-guide/index.md

 - [Control Flow](xref:microsoft.quantum.guide.controlflow): details the programming control flow patterns available in Q#, which includes many standard techniques (conditional execution, for loops, while loops, etc.) as well as the quantum-specific "Repeat-Until-Success" pattern.

-- [Testing and debugging](xref:microsoft.quantum.guide.testingdebugging) details some techniques for making sure your code is doing what it is supposed to do.
+- [Testing and debugging](xref:microsoft.quantum.guide.testingdebugging): details some techniques for making sure your code is doing what it is supposed to do.
     Due to the general opacity of quantum information, debugging a quantum program can require specialized techniques.
     Fortunately, Q# supports many of the classical debugging techniques programmers are used to, as well as those that are quantum-specific.
 These include creating/running unit tests in Q#, embedding *assertions* on values and probabilities in your code, and the `Dump` functions which output the state of target machine.
     The latter can be used alongside our full-state simulator to debug certain parts of computations by skirting some quantum limitations (e.g. the no-cloning theorem).

 ### Quantum Simulators and Resource Estimators

-- fill if/when get this moved in TOC added
+- [Quantum simulators and host applications](xref:microsoft.quantum.machines): an overview of the different simulators available, as well as the general execution model between host program and target machines.

+- [Full state simulator](xref:microsoft.quantum.machines.full-state-simulator): the target machine which simulates the full quantum state.
+Useful for fully executing or debugging smaller scale programs (less than a couple dozen qubits)

+- [Resources estimator](xref:microsoft.quantum.machines.resources-estimator): estimates the resources required to run a given instance of a Q# operation on a quantum computer.

+- [Trace simulator](xref:microsoft.quantum.machines.qc-trace-simulator.intro): executes a quantum program without actually simulating the state of a quantum computer, and therefore can execute quantum programs that use thousands of qubits.
+Useful for debugging classical code within a quantum program, as well as estimating resources required.

+- [Toffoli simulator](xref:microsoft.quantum.machines.toffoli-simulator): a special purpose quantum simulator that can be used with millions of qubits, but only for programs with a restricted set of quantum operations (namely X, CNOT, and multi-controlled X).

 ### Quick Reference Pages